trekirk/arch-dotfiles/vim/README.md

 Language servers:

-* C++: ccls.
+* C++:
+  - ccls.
 If the language server is not in the package manager by default, check [this webpage](https://stackoverflow.com/questions/71810868/how-to-build-ccls-on-linux-performed-on-fedora).
+  - clangd (preferred).
+Instll `clang`, `clang-devel` and `llvm-devel`
 * Haskell: haskell-language-server
 * Python: jedi-language-server.
 Install using pip